0xpanoramix/mev-boost-cli/README.md

-# panoramix-opensource-template
+# mev-boost-cli

-Project description goes here as well as the goal trying to achieve.
+Use as a playground to implement a CLI for mev-boost, without distractions.

 ## How does it work ?

-Describe how the projects works.
+Well it's a CLI.

 ## Getting started !